Mindful/site-3/content/blog/mwe-lookup/index.md

 ![Average time by method](average_time_by_method.png)

-Moving from the naieve approach to using a trie is arguably a fairly obvious optimization; the further speedup we get from using word frequency to inform trie construction is the interesting thing here, and a good demonstration of how much it can help to have a good understanding of the data you are trying to process.
+Moving from the naieve approach to using a trie is arguably a fairly obvious optimization; I think that the further speedup we get from using word frequency to inform trie construction is the interesting part here, and a good demonstration of how much it can help to have a good understanding of the data you are trying to process.

 <hr/>